A problem solver masquerading as a content person. Loves a good dry cappuccino.

-My aunt was getting married, and was lamenting about the cost of wedding cakes.
-A sister-in-law offered to make a wedding cake for her, and although she wasn’t a professional, my aunt let her because a) she needed a cake and b) she wanted to create good will with the new sister-in-law.
+My aunt was getting married, and a sister-in-law offered to make a wedding cake for her.
+Although the sister-in-law wasn’t a professional, my aunt let her because a) she needed a cake and b) she wanted to create good will with the sister-in-law.

-You can imagine what happened; the cake looked and tasted totally horrible.
-I remember it as a cake-mix cake in the shape of big peach-colored blob.
+You can imagine what happened; the cake looked awful and tasted horrible.
+I remember it as a cake mix cake in the shape of big peach-colored blob.
 We all held our tongues but it was an embarrassing situation.
-(If you know me you might be asking, ‘Charlene, why didn’t YOU make the cake, you love baking!’ thereby alleviating possibility for embarrassment but I was flying in for the wedding and wouldn’t have had enough time to get supplies and bake it).
+(If you know me you might be asking, “Charlene, why didn’t YOU make the cake, you love baking!” thereby alleviating possibility for embarrassment but I was flying in for the wedding and wouldn’t have had enough time to get supplies and bake it).

 Accepting the ramifications of giving things for free makes things sticky within families, but this happens in business too.
 Someone offers to do something (create a flier, make a website, write some copy) for free for you.
 You are in a pinch so you accept their kind offer.
-But now you are in a pickle.
+But if they do it badly, or want some changes, now you are in a pickle.

-I’ve run into several situations where my client had had a website built by a family member or a friend, and that person was hosting the website on their personal server, and was hesitant to give up control of it.
+I’ve run into several situations where my client had had a website built by a family member or a friend, and that person was hosting their website on their personal server.
+While it seemed like they were doing a favor for them at the time (and helping them save money on web hosting), often later on that person was hesitant to give up control of it.

-Here are some ways you can work with friends for free and still stay friends:
+Here are some ways you can work with friends/acquaintances for free and still stay friends:

 You are providing a service, and should be paid for it, even if it’s in a different currency than money.
 Also, the other person deserves to get what they want out of the deal, and that is facilitated by the exchange of goods or services.
 If you both are in service industries, offer to swap services.
 I did some website work for a friend who paid me in custom essential oils, and I’ve also done work for art.

 Agree that after the work is done, the originals will be given to the person they were designed for.
 You don’t want to get into a custody battle if (god forbid) something happens with the friendship.
 If you do a flier, hand over the original file.
-If you work on a website, don’t host it on your personal site – and make sure the person you did work for has access to the site to make future changes.
+If you work on a website (or someone builds one for you), don’t host it on a personal site – and make sure the person who “owns” the site has access to it to make future changes.